shuryanc/lf2n1/readme.txt

 It also uses a character in a mod called lf3.

 Don't expect the mod to be same as lf1 as its not my focus.
 So there should be balancing issue or something different from lf1.
-The only thing that I want but am unable to fix is Deep's sword attack
+The only thing that I want but am unable to fix is Deep's sword attack.

+Feel free to use the resouces.
+Just make sure the give credit to the orignal projects and this project.

 Not do:
 -Jump to throw